 4. Don’t fool yourself into thinking that keeping busy = healthy grief.
 Check out our post on the myth of keeping busy for more on this.

-Keep the convo going – leave a comment.
+Keep the conversation going – leave a comment.
 And don’t forget to subscribe to get our posts by email.

-If you prefer to listen to your grief support, check out the below podcast where we discuss extroverts and grief.
+If you prefer to listen to your grief support, check out this podcast where we discuss extroverts and grief.